Lorenz29/masteringEthereum/README.md

 # masteringEthereum
-# This a Repository to practice from Mastering Ethereum
+# This is a Repository to practice from Mastering Ethereum